mucommander/mucommander/package/readme.txt

 - Fixed falling back to simple bug reporting on GitHub by the 'Report Bug' action in case of too many logs
 - Fixed losing keyboard focus in modals when Keyboard Hints are turned on
 - Fixed the name of the Shell panel in the Preferences dialog
+- Fixed incorrect modification date of files within zip archives in which the extended timestamp field is used

 Known issues:
 - Some translations may not be up-to-date.